wooandrew/OpenEngine/README.md

 > OpenEngine was built on CMake using the MSVC C++ Compiler.\
 > This is to attempt OS cross-compadibility, however, the project\
 > itself was built on and is optimized for Windows.
 The project has \
-> not been tested on other operating systems (macOS, Linux).
+> not been tested on other operating systems (macOS, Linux), but \
+> should work in theory.

 ## Dependencies
 OpenEngine uses several dependencies.
 Here is a list: